Skip to main content

 About

-Mohammed joined Clean Air Task Force (CATF) in 2022 as the Policy Manager, Methane (Africa).
-Mohammed has more than 10 years of post-graduate experience—involved in teaching and research, with a stint in consulting and government.
+Mohammed Dahiru Aminu is the Policy Manager, Methane Pollution Prevention in Africa at Clean Air Task Force.
+In addition to climate change policy, Mohammed has several years of experience, mainly in teaching and research, with a stint in consulting and government.

-Before joining CATF, Mohammed was a Climate Change Consultant at PricewaterhouseCoopers, Nigeria, and Technical Assistant on Climate Change to the Nigerian Minister of State for the Environment.
-He was also an Assistant Professor of Petroleum Chemistry at the American University of Nigeria and Geology Lecturer at the Modibbo Adama University, both in Yola, Nigeria.
+At Clean Air Task Force, Mohammed works to advocate for ambitious, technically sound regulations and other concrete policies to reduce methane emissions in several African countries, mainly across the oil and gas and waste sectors.
+Before joining Clean Air Task Force, Mohammed was a Climate Change Consultant at PricewaterhouseCoopers, Nigeria, and Advisor on Climate Change to former Nigerian Minister of State for Environment, Sharon Ikeazor.
+Mohammed was also an Assistant Professor of Petroleum Chemistry at American University of Nigeria and Geology Lecturer at Modibbo Adama University, Nigeria.

-Mohammed has a Ph.D. in Carbon Capture and Storage from Cranfield University, UK; an M.Sc. in Petroleum Engineering from London South Bank University, UK; and a B.Sc. in Geology/Earth Science from University of Maiduguri, Nigeria.
+Mohammed holds a Ph.D. in carbon capture and storage from Cranfield University, United Kingdom.
+He has a master’s degree in petroleum engineering and a bachelor’s degree in geology.
 Mohammed is a Chartered Geoscientist and a member of several professional associations.